In this guide I explain the government’s furlough leave scheme.

 If employers decide to put part of the workforce on furlough leave it will be important to carry out a fair and objective section criteria.
 Employees could allege discrimination.

-Employers can only claim for furloughed employees that were on their PAYE payroll on or before 19 March 2020 and which were notified to HMRC through the Real time Information Submission (RTI) on or before 19 March 2020.
-Initially the government had indicated that an employee hired after 28 February 2020, even if hired before the announcement of the scheme on 20 March 2020, could not be furloughed.
-The position then changed.
+Employers can only claim for furloughed employees that were on their PAYE payroll on or before 30 October 2020 and which were notified to HMRC through the Real time Information (RTI) submission on or before 30 October 2020.
+Employees do not have to have been on furlough leave before.

-From 1 July 2020 employers may bring employees back to work part-time.
+Employers may allow employees back to work part-time.
 Employers will be required to pay for the hours the employee works and the hours not worked are to be covered by the furlough scheme.

 If the employment contract permits employees to work for other organisations, furloughed employees may do so.